 This usually affects the startups that serve a small niche.
-When your company cannot be scaled beyond geographical boundaries, the investors shun you.
+When your company cannot be scaled beyond geographical boundaries, investors might shun you.
 As a result, you get stuck serving a very small population.

 At this point, your product could be a very good business, but it remains a small business.
 You have the choice of exiting by selling the business, sticking with it at the scale it is on, or finding a way to scale.

-6. Employees suck
+6. Your employees suck

 Luckily, there is a remedy for this if you notice the problem early enough.
 Fire those employees, and fast.
-The greatest entrepreneurs fire fast, and hire slow.
+The greatest entrepreneurs fire fast and hire slow.

 7. Poor publicity skills

-8. Neglecting value
+8. Neglecting the value

 Have you gotten to that point where you care so much about getting money, and so little about providing value to the consumers?
 You have to stop doing that.
 Go easy on the money a bit.
-Whether you believe it or not, every time you stop improving the value to consumers, you lose a customer or two.
+Whether you believe it or not, every time you stop offering value to consumers, you lose a customer or two.

 9. Lackluster branding

-10. Pitiable user experience
+10. A pitiable user experience